creativemindsplugins/enhanced-tooltipglossary/readme.md

 * Move the plugin folder into the `/wp-content/plugins/` directory.
 * Switch on the plugin from the ‘Plugins’ menu in WordPress.
 * In the admin area, under ‘Glossary’, input your terms; use the page title for the term and the body for its definition.
-* Optionally, make a blank ‘Glossary’ page for a collective index of terms.
-Without it, terms are highlighted but not listed together.
+* Optionally, build a ‘Glossary’ page for a collective index of terms.
+Without it, terms will be highlighted but not listed together.
-* If you choose, add the ID of your ‘Glossary’ page to the plugin’s settings.
+* Define a custom page ID of your ‘Glossary’ page in the plugin’s settings.
 * Explore the dashboard for more optional customizations.

 Remember, your theme must `include wp_head()` for the Tooltip’s JavaScript and CSS to function.
 If not, you’ll need to add these files to your theme manually, which is not advised.